HI-FRIENDS-SDC2/hi-friends/docs/introduction.md

+# The HI-FRIENDS solution of the SKA Data Challenge 2

 In this section we provide a description of the software used and where is stored, in particular we provide a high-level description of what the software is for, high-level description of what the software does, installation instructions with dependencies list and examples of how to run the workflow.

-# Software general description and where is stored
+## Software general description and where is stored

 The [HI-FRIENDS github repository](https://github.com/HI-FRIENDS-SDC2/hi-friends) contains the workflow used to find and characterize the HI sources in the data cube of the SKA Data Challenge 2.
 This is developed by the HI-FRIENDS team.
 The execution of the workflow was conducted in the SP-SRC cluster at the IAA-CSIC.